Boney James: Biography

 Returning home from a concert performance on May 15, 2010, his car was rear ended by a drunk driver, causing him a fractured jaw, two shattered teeth and facial lacerations which sidelined his career for two months.

 In 2014, he produced two songs on Al Jarreau's George Duke tribute album My Old Friend, "No Rhyme No Reason" (feat.
 Kelly Price) and "Bring Me Joy" (feat.
 George Duke).

 In 2015, he released futuresoul which spent eleven weeks at No. 1 on the Billboard Contemporary Jazz Chart and was the best selling Contemporary Jazz Record of 2015.
 In August 2015, James made his first appearance on The Tonight Show Starring Jimmy Fallon.

-2017 saw the release of Honestly, his sixteenth album (which also featured production from Nutty P Beats) which became his eleventh No. 1 on the Billboard Jazz Albums Chart.
+2017 saw the release of Honestly, his sixteenth album, which became his eleventh No. 1 on the Billboard Jazz Albums Chart.
 It also reached No. 22 on the Billboard Current Albums Chart, his highest pop chart debut to date.

 June 2020 he released his seventeenth studio album Solid, describing it as "a reaction to how stressful the world feels these days.
 Music is a respite, it’s always ‘solid’ and never lets me down."
 The CD broke his previous Pop Chart record, debuting at #10 on the Billboard Top Albums Chart.
 His eighteenth album Detour was released on September 23, 2022.

+Personal life

 James is married to actress and director Lily Mariye and in 2012 he contributed an original score to her directorial feature film debut, Model Minority.